risingwavelabs/risingwave-pipelines/tests/TEST_README.md

-# Testing Guide for RisingWave CDC
+# Testing Guide for RisingWave Pipelines

-This document provides comprehensive information about testing the RisingWave CDC project.
+This document provides comprehensive information about testing the RisingWave Pipelines project.

 ## 🧪 Test Suite Overview